jxy-s/herpaderping/README.md

 The motivation for this research came about when discovering how to do analysis when a file is written.
-With prior background researching process hollowing and doppelganging.
-I had theorized this might be possible.
+With prior background researching process hollowing and doppelganging, I had theorized this might be possible.
 The goal is to provide better security.
 You cannot create a better lock without first understanding how to break the old one.